 Original label located on the back of the fan is made from aluminum.

 Originally, the 4 rubber feet were partially split and needed to be repaired.
 What you see here is one of the repaired feet.
 The split was sewn together and then coated with synthetic rubber.
-Lastly, it was coated with a paint intented for vinyl and rubber.
+Lastly, it was coated with a paint intended for vinyl and rubber.
 The closeup photo makes the foot look rougher than normal lighting conditions would indicate.

 The original plug is made from a hard rubber and has a rubber coated carboard insert.
 The blades have been polished and are somewhat unusual.
 The plug is a little dusty in this photo.